hannotify/from-zero-to-secured/sections/4-persistence.md

 ### Find Methods

 * The find method's parameters and return type are used to generate the query statement <!-- .element: class="fragment fade-in-then-semi-out" -->
-* Every method parameter <!-- .element: class="fragment fade-in-then-semi-out" --> should have a matching entity attribute, or have a `@Param` annotation attached to it to define a custom database column name
+* Every method parameter <!-- .element: class="fragment fade-in-then-semi-out" --> should have a matching entity attribute, or have an `@Param` annotation to define a custom database column name
-* These attributes should match by name and type <!-- .element: class="fragment fade-in-then-semi-out" -->
+* Attributes should match by name and type <!-- .element: class="fragment fade-in-then-semi-out" -->

 > <!-- .element: class="fragment" --> In contrast to other frameworks (like Spring Data), the method name doesn't have to follow any pattern.